 - USB cable

-Step 2: assemble the parts
+Step 2: put the parts together

 This step requires little technical knowledge or experience.
 Putting it together is child's play!
 What to do.